Cornald Maas

-Cornald Maas is a Dutch television presenter who has been known for presenting talk shows in the Netherlands.
+Cornald Maas (born 22 July 1962) is a Dutch television presenter known for presenting talk shows in the Netherlands.
 He is the brother of Frans Maas.

 Early career

 He was an editor involved in The Scream of the Lion (VARA) with Paul de Leeuw, Sonja on Saturday (VARA) with Sonja Barend and Rolling Fire (NOS) with Philip Freriks and Leoni Jansen.